lydtechconsulting/ambar-event-sourcing/README.md

 This repository contains a starter pack for **Event Sourcing with Ambar**.
 It is a production grade starting point provided by [Ambar](https://ambar.cloud/).

+It demonstrates event sourcing and CQRS with a Postgres event store, and uses Ambar to provide a high performance cache layer that can rapidly build new or historical projections with no impact on the event store or upstream services.

 ## Application Overview

 An application to join a cookery club is submitted and is either approved or rejected.